csobecks/ml4s/README.txt

 Prerequisits:

 You need to have access to a way to run Juipter notebooks.
-You will need to have python installed along with numpy, matplotlib, and tensorflow.
+You will need to have python installed along with numpy, matplotlib, tensorflow, scikit, and viznet.
+You should also make sure you have the include folder in your path when running the code.